replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

-# Updating an embedded cluster
+# Updating the admin console on a Kubernetes installer cluster

-This document refers to upgrading the Admin Console on an embedded cluster.
+This document refers to upgrading the Admin Console on an embedded cluster created with the Kubernetes installer.
-For information about how to upgrade the admin console on an existing cluster, see [Updating the admin console](updating-admin-console).
+For information about how to upgrade the admin console on an existing cluster, see [Updating the admin console on an existing cluster](updating-existing-cluster).

 ### Online Installations